longvv/push-notification-service/API_docs.md

 - `404 Not Found`: Notification not found
 - `500 Internal Server Error`: Server error

-#### Cancel Scheduled Notification
+#### Cancel Scheduled Notification 🔄

-Cancels a scheduled notification that hasn't been sent yet.
+Cancels a scheduled notification that hasn't been sent yet (planned for future implementation).

 **Endpoint:** `DELETE /notifications/:id`